Trow-Registry/trow/CONTRIBUTING.md

 through `rustfmt` prior to opening a PR.

 On opening a PR, a GitHub action will execute the test suite against the new code.
 All code is required to pass the tests, and new code must be accompanied by new tests.
-See [DEVELOPING.md](DEVELOPING.md) for advice on building and testing Trow.

 All PRs have to be reviewed and signed off by another developer before being merged to the master branch.
 This review will likely ask for some changes to the code - please don't be alarmed or upset